tum-pbs/pbdl-book/others-timeseries.md

 The resulting training will be significantly more expensive, as more weights need to be trained at once, and a much larger number of intermediate states needs to be processed.
 However, the increased cost typically pays off with a reduced overall inference error.
+The following images show several time frames of an example prediction of {cite}`wiewel2020lsssubdiv`, which additionally couples the learned time evolution with a numerically solved advection step.

 ```{figure} resources/others-timeseries-lss-subdiv-prediction.jpg